California Online Privacy Protection Act: AB 370

 Assembly Bill 370 (Muratsuchi), which was signed into law in 2013, amended CalOPPA requiring new privacy policy disclosures for websites and online services that track visitors.
 It was defined in the legislative analysis of the bill as "the monitoring of an individual across multiple websites to build a profile of behavior and interests."
 It required privacy policies to either contain a disclosure, or link to a disclosure on a separate page, detailing how websites responded to the Do Not Track header and "other mechanisms that provide consumers the ability to exercise choice regarding the collection of personally identifiable information about an individual consumer’s online activities over time and across third-party Web sites or online services", if websites tracked the personally identifiable information of users.
 It also required privacy policies to disclose if websites allowed third-parties to engage in cross-site tracking of their users.
 See Cal.
 Assembly Bill 370, which became effective on January 1, 2014.

-Other Proposed Amendments
+Other proposed amendments

 On February 6, 2013, Assembly Member Ed Chau had introduced AB 242, which would amend the act to impose additional requirements on privacy policies.
 The amendments would require: